Written by Wendy Kaplan, email@example.com Saturday, 05 October 2013 00:00

 On any given day, crowds of people enjoy the newly completed portions of the Bethpage Bikeway Extension Project.
 From curious first timers to devoted regulars, the paths are filled with pedestrians, hikers, bikers, in-line skaters, racers and joggers all day long, into the evening.

-Bethpage State Parkway was built in the 1930s to provide access to Bethpage State Park.
-The adjacent 8-mile bike path was built by New York State in the 1970s in order to connect Massapequa and the Massapequa Preserve, on the southern end of the parkway, to Bethpage State Park, on the northern end.
+The Bethpage State Parkway was built in the 1930s to provide access to the Bethpage State Park.
+The adjacent 8-mile bike path was built by New York State in the 1970s in order to connect Massapequa and the Massapequa Preserve 0n the southern end of the parkway to Bethpage State Park which on the northern end.

 According to the New York State Department of Transportation, the extension of the Bethpage Parkway Bikeway was initiated to “further provide non-motorized access to recreational and employment facilities along the length of the bikeway and to improve air quality by converting some motorized traffic into non-motorized traffic.”

 The final design of the Bikeway Extension was completed in 2011.
 There was a bid opening on April 21, 2011 and the contract was awarded on August 5, 2011, with an estimated completion date of July 3, 2012.
 This completion date was later extended to December 30, 2012 and is currently due to be finished on December 30, 2013.
 The delays are blamed on traffic signal and roadway crossing redesign.